KRFOSS/kali-docs/development/kali-linux-arm-chroot/index.md

 og_description:
 ---

-Although you can [download pre-rolled Kali ARM images](https://www.kali.org/downloads/) from our Download area, there may be applications which will require building your own custom bootstrapped Kali rootfs for ARM.
+Although you can [download pre-rolled Kali ARM images](https://www.kali.org/downloads/) from our download area, there may be applications which will require building your own custom bootstrapped Kali rootfs for ARM.

 The following procedure shows an example of building a fairly generic Kali **armhf** rootfs.
 If you wish to build for **armel**, use that value rather than "armhf" when you export the **architecture** environment variable.